nishandhkr/scraper/README.md

 Last time I checked the framework supports JSON, CSV and XML output formats and adjusts automatically to the extension provided.

-This scraper a with most scrapers is specific to the Play Store.
-I use specific css ids and classes to get the information.
-Check the GooglePlay.py file in the spiders directory to view the source code, or use it as a template for some other website you want to scrape.
+This scraper as with most scrapers is specific to the Play Store.
+I use specific css ids and headers to get the information I need.Check the googlePlay.py file in the spiders directory to view the source code, or use it as a template for some other website you want to scrape.